SaFrMo/sketch-outline/README.md

-Outline a element in Vue on focus or hover using the hand-drawn style of roughjs.
+Outline an element in Vue on focus or hover using the hand-drawn style of roughjs.

 ![Example of sketch-outline in action.
 A cursor hovers over links that read "Sample Link" and a hand-drawn box appears when the link is hovered.](https://raw.githubusercontent.com/SaFrMo/sketch-outline/master/demo.gif)